QuintixLabs/Voux/README.md

 | `SHOW_PUBLIC_GUIDES` | `true` | Controls if public guide cards are shown on the main page. |
 | `DEFAULT_ALLOWED_MODES` | `unique,unlimited` | Comma-separated list of modes to allow (`unique`, `unlimited`).
 This just seeds the runtime setting; you can change it later in the dashboard. |

 SQLite lives in `data/counters.db`.
-Back it up occasionally if you care about the numbers.
-If you delete it, Voux creates a fresh empty file at the next start, but all counters will be gone.
+Back it up occasionally if you care about the numbers (or download a JSON backup from `/settings.html`).
+If you delete the DB file, Voux creates a fresh empty one on the next start, but all counters are wiped unless you restore from a backup.

 When `PRIVATE_MODE=true`, the public builder hides the “Generate counter” form and all creation/deletion happens through `/admin.html` with your admin token.
 You can choose which counting modes are available (unique vs every visit) at any time from `/settings.html`; only the allowed modes show up when users generate counters, and the admin dashboard can bulk-delete all counters that belong to a given mode.

 ## 🧩 API quick reference

-- `GET /api/config` – returns `{ privateMode, adminPageSize, allowedModes, defaultMode }` so UIs know how to behave.
+- `GET /api/config` – tells the UI what's enabled: `{ privateMode, showGuides, allowedModes, defaultMode, adminPageSize }`.
-- `POST /api/counters` – body: `{ "label": "Blog Views", "startValue": 25, "ipCooldownHours": "never" }` (requires `X-Voux-Admin` when `PRIVATE_MODE` is `true`, and defaults to the first allowed mode if you omit `ipCooldownHours`).
+- `POST /api/counters` – create a counter (admin token required when private mode is on).
+Body at minimum: `{ "label": "Blog Views", "startValue": 0, "mode": "unique" }`.
-- `GET /api/counters?page=1&pageSize=20&mode=unique` – paginated list (admin only).
-Pass `mode=unique` or `mode=unlimited` to filter.
+- `GET /api/counters?page=1&pageSize=20&mode=unique` – paginated list of counters (admin only).
+Pass `mode=unique` or `mode=unlimited` to filter by counting mode.
-- `GET /api/counters/:id` – metadata (without private notes) and embed snippet for a specific counter.
+- `GET /api/counters/:id` – fetch a single counter plus its embed snippet (public; notes are omitted).
-- `GET /embed/:id.js` – script users place on their site.
+- `GET /embed/:id.js` – the script you drop into your site.
-- `DELETE /api/counters/:id` – remove one counter (admin only).
+- `DELETE /api/counters/:id` – delete a single counter (admin only).
-- `DELETE /api/counters` – remove every counter (admin only).
-Pass `?mode=unique` or `?mode=unlimited` to delete only that type.
+- `DELETE /api/counters?mode=unique` – delete every counter that uses the given mode (admin only).
+Omit `mode` to delete everything.
-- `PATCH /api/counters/:id` – update a counter’s label, value, note, or unlimited-mode cooldown (admin only).
+- `PATCH /api/counters/:id` – edit a counter's label, value, or note (admin only).
-- `POST /api/counters/:id/value` – set a counter’s value to a new number (admin only).
+- `POST /api/counters/:id/value` – set a counter's value directly (admin only).
-- `GET /api/settings` – current runtime config (admin only).
+- `GET /api/settings` – fetch the current runtime config (admin only).
-- `POST /api/settings` – toggle private mode or guide cards (admin only).
+- `POST /api/settings` – update runtime flags (private mode, guide cards, allowed modes, etc.).
 - `GET /api/counters/export` – download every counter as JSON (admin only).
 - `POST /api/counters/import` – restore counters from a JSON backup (admin only).
-- Admin dashboard: open `/admin.html`, paste your admin token, and manage counters through the UI (includes pagination controls).

-If `ADMIN_TOKEN` is set, include `X-Voux-Admin: <token>` when calling any admin endpoint.

-Use the browser dashboard at `/admin.html` for a token-protected UI to list and delete counters.
-When `PRIVATE_MODE=true`, that dashboard is also where you create new counters.
+Every admin request needs the `X-Voux-Admin: <token>` header.
+For day-to-day management, just visit `/admin.html`, sign in once, and use the dashboard (it already calls these endpoints under the hood).

 ### 🎨 Styling embeds